algosup/2023-2024-project-3-virtual-processor-team-3/documents/Testing/test_plan.md

 The purpose of usability testing is to ensure that the new components and/or features will function in a proper manner that is acceptable to the user.

 Usability testing can be coordinated by Tester(-s), but actual testing must be performed by non-testers (**as close to end-users as possible**).
-Tester(-s) will then review the findings and provide the project team with their evaluation of the impact these changes will have on the testing process and to the project as a whole.
+Tester(-s) will then review the findings and provide the project team with their evaluation of the impact these changes will have on the testing process and the project as a whole.

 We will use some help from other teams and enroll their QAs or Developers as our users for testing sessions.